 By Teylor Hines, Studio M staff //

-Teylor Hines is a student majoring in journalism at Middle Tennessee State University.
+Teylor Hines is a senior majoring in journalism at Middle Tennessee State University.

 Studio M, a project of the College of Media and Entertainment at MTSU, allows student journalists to be published statewide and nationwide.
 It’s made possible through grants and donations from the John S. and James L. Knight Foundation, The Tennessean and BlueCross BlueShield of Tennessee.